I sweat the small stuff for a living.

 Editing and proofing are what I love to do, every day of the week.
 I'm picky, thorough, and persistent, and I'm on your side to get your project done right.

-I've worked on newspapers, general interest nonfiction and fiction books, magazines, K–12 nonfiction, newsletters, directories, catalogs, booklets, pamphlets, mailers, Excel spreadsheets, Access databases, e-books, and online text (website articles, SEO marketing pieces, and Facebook posts)—if it's words on a page, I can help clean it up and make it sound its best.
+I've worked on newspapers, general interest nonfiction and fiction books, magazines, K–12 nonfiction, newsletters, directories, catalogs, booklets, pamphlets, mailers, Excel spreadsheets, Access databases, e-books, and online text (website articles, SEO marketing pieces, and social media posts)—if it's words on a page, I can help clean it up and make it sound its best.

 I regularly work in AP Style and with the Chicago Manual of Style, 17th Edition.
 I work on both a PC and a Mac and can use Word, Google Docs and Sheets, Acrobat, Excel, Access, PowerPoint, and more.